LunaY0Yuki/cs124/design.md

 1. The users can press the delete button at any time (except when they are editing an item).
 2. Once they press down the delete button, a drop-up menu will appear above the delete button (as seen in image 2).
-3. Then, after the users press down on a specific option, which is "Completed" in this case, the pop-up modal will appear, asking the user to confirm their actions (as shown in image 3)
+3. Then, after the users press down on a specific option, which is "Completed" in this case, the pop-up modal will appear, asking the user to confirm their actions (as shown in image 3).
-4. After the user presses on "Delete", the completed task "Call Mom" will get deleted, thereby no longer appearing on the screen.
+4. After the user presses on "Delete", the completed task "Call Mom" will get deleted, thereby no longer appearing on the screen (as shown in image 4).

 # User Testing
+Because our HTML pages are static, we are not able to approach user testing in the conventional way.

-- For each task, describe the task to them.
-Then ask (1) What will you be looking for to achieve this task?
-- As they are walking through the task (and the screens for the task), ask them what they will do at each substep?
-- For example, at task1-2, we can say that "this is what the app looks like after you press the + sign.
+For each task, we first describe the task to them and ask them what they will be looking for to achieve the task.
+Then, we will begin by showing the starting HTML screen of the task.
+At each HTML screen, we will ask them what they will do next to make progress on completing the task.
+For example, for the HTML screen titled "Task 1-2", we can say that "this is what the app looks like after you press the + sign.
 What will you do next?"

+One of users pointed out that the add button was confusing when the app is prompting the users to enter/edit the item name.
+The instinct is to press the add button after entering the item name, but our app does not support that.
+To reduce that confusion, we should hide the add button when the app prompt the user to enter/edit the item name.
+The user also suggested that we should give a sorting option for the task.
+After an item is completed, it would be better to move that item to the bottom so that the uncompleted objects and completed objects are grouped separately.

 # Challenges We Faced
 One challenge that we faced is about two buttons in a flex box spanning the same amount in the same row.
 The issue was